 1. Indoor Play Gyms

 I started bringing Chili to our local baby gym at 6 months to help build essential motor skills and coordination.
 The gyms were so much fun, but I stopped going when he reached his first birthday due to time constraints.
 What I didn’t realize is that this type of place was EXACTLY what he needed during the winter months when he was eager to run around the house and throw balls all day.
 These gyms are perfect for letting toddlers release some of that wild energy when playing outside is out of the question.
+If you don’t have one nearby, learn how to make your own play gym at home!

 2. Sensory Bins